based2/KB/network/ip_filter.md

 block from any to 4.216.137.19
 # https://www.abuseipdb.com/check/
 block from any to 4.233.192.143
-# DNS https://red.flag.domains/posts/ 2024-03-08 registrar: Hosting Concepts B.V. d/b/a Openprovider secure2-sncf-connect[.fr] 2024-03-04/ registrar: Hosting Concepts B.V. d/b/a Openprovider secure-sncf-connect[.fr]
+# DNS https://red.flag.domains/posts/ 2024-03-16 registrar: Hosting Concepts B.V. d/b/a Openprovider secure4-mabanque-bnpparibas[.fr] 2024-03-08 registrar: Hosting Concepts B.V. d/b/a Openprovider secure2-sncf-connect[.fr] 2024-03-04/ registrar: Hosting Concepts B.V. d/b/a Openprovider secure-sncf-connect[.fr]
 block from any to 4.235.112.125
 # https://tracker.viriback.com/index.php?q=HookBot
 block from any to 4.236.181.235